mwolson/node-style-guide/Readme.md

 Linking to internal sites (like Jira) in comments about code changes can be OK, but only if the change is non-obvious product logic.
 Such links must be accompanied with a brief, clear, 1-2 line description of the product requirement.
+Avoid having too many of them in the same part of the codebase; prefer to replace old ones if requirements have changed.

 ## Object.freeze, Object.preventExtensions, Object.seal, with, eval